-Chapters 1 and 2 of ScintTheory developed a first-order differential equation 1 which was referred to as the forward propagation equation (FPE).
-The multiple phase screen (MPS) method is formally a split-step integration of the FPE.
+Chapters 1 and 2 of ScintTheory introduced a first-order differential equation 1, which was referred to as the forward propagation equation (FPE).
+The FPE is a manifestation of the multiple phase screen (MPS) method.
 All subsequent results in ScintTheory followed from the FPE.
 The theoretical results that comprise the statistical theory of scintillation, as summarized in Chapter 3 of ScintTheory, are applicable only to fields that subtend a narrow range of propagation angles, whereas the MPS propagator is unrestricted.
 This seems to imply that the FPE is more general than the parabolic wave equation.
 However, applications of the FPE at HF frequencies revealed a disparity between refracted narrow beam fields and ray theory predictions.
 The source of the disparity was known in scalar acoustic propagation theory.
-Here we review the development in Rino and Carrano [2] to provide a consistent treatment of forward propagation in inhomogeneous media with large-scale and small-scale structure.
+Here we present a more complete development of the material presented in Rino and Carrano [3] to identify the limitations explicitly.